Kimchi and Mushroom Soup

 For this soup, I preferred to use medicinal mushrooms because they have been proven to be more nutritious and have better health properties.
 But, if you do not have access to these mushrooms, you can use the regular ones, they will still taste as good.

 Well, if I am truly honest, mushrooms are my favorite food.
 I could eat them all day every day.
-In my village, mushroom picking is a huge tradition.
+In Poland, mushroom picking is a huge tradition.
 Now that I am away from home, it is a habit I often crave and dream about.
 I love that they come in all shapes and sizes.
 I came to love mushrooms even more after I did some research and found that they are filled with vitamin D, protein, vitamin B, and powerful antioxidants that help support your immune system.
 They also have a lot of good fiber that allows your gut bacteria to multiply and function optimally.
 You will know mushrooms that have this fiber because they are chewier.

 how-to-make-kimchi-soup-with-kimchi